 The organization must deposit all depository taxes (such as employment tax, excise tax, and corporate income tax) electronically.
 Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
-For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477.
+For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at IRS.gov/EFTPS, or call 1-800-555-4477 (TTY/TDD 1-800-733-4829).
 You can also get Pub.
 966, Electronic Federal Tax Payment System: A Guide to Getting Started.

 Depositing on time.
-For EFTPS deposits to be made timely, the organization must initiate the deposit by 8 p.m.
+For EFTPS deposits to be made timely, the organization must submit the deposit by 8 p.m.
 Eastern time the day before the deposit is due.

 Same-day wire payment option.
-If you fail to initiate a deposit transaction on EFTPS by 8 p.m.
+If you fail to submit a deposit transaction on EFTPS by 8 p.m.
 Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Application (FTA), a same-day federal tax payment system that works in conjunction with EFTPS.
 Make arrangements with your financial institution ahead of time, noting the institution's availability, deadlines, and costs, if you believe you would ever need the same-day wire payment option.
-To learn more, visit http://fms.treas.gov/ftcs/ index.html and also download the Same-Day Payment Worksheet.
+To learn more, visit